Holographic entanglement renormalisation for fermionic quantum matter: Curvature of the emergent space

-\subsection{Curvature of the emergent space}
+\section{Curvature of the emergent space}

 Further insight on the spatial geometry of the RG flows can be obtained by looking at the curvature generated by the RG transformations.
-In the plane of the directions \(x\) and \(y\) generated by the RG flow, the curvature can be written as
+In the plane of the directions \(x\) and \(y\) generated by the RG flow, the curvature can be written using the ideas of analytic geometry as

 where

 and